 A knowledge resource package for the use of health emergency response usually consists of presentations in the format of PDFs, accompanied with audio recordings in the language spoken by the local communities.

-OpenWHO hosts courses in over 20 languages, including many of the UN official languages and the local languages of communities affected by particular outbreaks.
+OpenWHO hosts courses in multiple languages, including many of the UN official languages and the local languages of communities affected by particular outbreaks.

 To determine the language of a particular course, navigate to the ‘Course details’ page.
 On the bottom right hand side of the course header image, the course language is displayed following the title “Language”.

 On occasion, the available languages for a particular course may be communicated in the course title rather than in the way mentioned above, for example:

 To search for courses in your chosen language, begin by navigating to https://openwho.org/courses.
 Either select your chosen language from the drop down menu at the top of the screen, under the heading ‘Language’…